istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 if you haven't installed it on your system.
 {{< /tip >}}

+The JWT authentication has 60 seconds clock skew, this means the JWT token will become valid 60 seconds earlier than its configured `nbf` and remain valid 60 seconds after its configured `exp`.

 For example, the command below creates a token that expires in 5 seconds.
-As you see, Istio authenticates requests using that token successfully at first but rejects them after 5 seconds:
+As you see, Istio authenticates requests using that token successfully at first but rejects them after 65 seconds:

 {{< text bash >}}
 $ TOKEN=$(python3 ./gen-jwt.py ./key.pem --expire 5)
-$ for i in $(seq 1 10); do curl --header "Authorization: Bearer $TOKEN" "$INGRESS_HOST:$INGRESS_PORT/headers" -s -o /dev/null -w "%{http_code}\n"; sleep 1; done
+$ for i in $(seq 1 20); do curl --header "Authorization: Bearer $TOKEN" "$INGRESS_HOST:$INGRESS_PORT/headers" -s -o /dev/null -w "%{http_code}\n"; sleep 5; done
 200
 200
 200